Day Trip Rucksack

-Montjuïc castle or Castell de Montjuïc is at the higest point at the top of Montjuïc hill at a height of 173 metres above sea level.
+Montjuïc castle or Castell de Montjuïc is at the highest point at the top of Montjuïc hill at a height of 173 metres above sea level.
 The castle provides stunning 360 degree panoramic views of the Port of Barcelona and of the city where you can see important landmarks such as Sagrada Familia.

 From the Montjuïc Cable Car upper station you will see multiple artilery pieces ranged at barcelona city and port as you aproach the drawbridge access road.
 Inside the castle are more artillery pieces.
 The Artilery is from a period of history starting with muzzle loaded cannons to breach loaded shell firing rail guns.